o1-labs/docs2/docs/using-mina/how-to-use-snapps.md

 ---
-title: How to Use Snapps
+title: How to Use SNAPPs
 ---

 ## How to use snapps